Graylog2/documentation/pages/integrations/inputs/kinesis_cloudwatch_input.rst

     for the Kinesis stream name, and select a Cloudwatch log Group from the dropdown list and click the **Begin Automated Setup** button.

     You will be prompted with   *Kinesis Auto Setup Agreement* and will need to acknowledge that you are aware of the resources that will be created and click the **I Agree!
 Create these AWS resources now.** button.
-(See images below)
+(See images below).

     Once agreed and acknowledge, the auto-setup will detail and reference the resources that were created and you can click the **Continue Setup** button. (see *Executing Auto-Setup* image below)

 3) AWS CloudWatch Health Check
-    Graylog will read a message from the Kinesis stream and check it's format.
+    Graylog will read a message from the Kinesis stream and check its format.
 Graylog will attempt to automatically parse the message if it is of a known type.

 4) AWS Kinesis Review
     Final step to review and finalize the details for the input.